wuwowuyi/Recommender/Deep Neural Networks for YouTube Recommendations.md

 * Weighted logistic regression models both click rate and watch time
 * MSE only models the watch time
 * We care more about **ranking** than exact prediction so a classification is better

+### Experiments with Hidden layers
+The results show that increasing the width of hidden layers improves results, as does increasing their depth.

+The configuration of 1024 -> 512 -> 256 model configuration gave the best results with a  budgeted cost.

+Experiments also show weighted loss works better than weighing positive and negative examples equally.